rolkay/Web-T/README.md

 # Web-T
-This are all my mini projects trying out different web technology languages.
+These are all my mini projects trying out different web technology languages.